MicrosoftDocs/minecraft-creator/creator/Documents/MinecraftLive2022CreatorRecap.md

 ## Minecraft Block Wizard – Coming Soon!

-Inspired by and fueled by the excitement we’ve seen for Minecraft Entity Wizard, we’ve partnered with Blockbench’s creator, Jannis, to make it equally easy to create custom blocks!
+Inspired by and fueled by the excitement we've seen for Minecraft Entity Wizard, we've partnered with Blockbench's creator, Jannis, to make it equally easy to create custom blocks!

 You will be able to expand your world even further with new materials and objects.
 Upon release, a tutorial will be created.

 ## Minecraft Live 2022 Pack

-> *“I am so excited about the Minecraft Entity Wizard!
+> *"I am so excited about the Minecraft Entity Wizard!
 My students have had so many ideas and the program is easier to use than we thought it would be.
 In one class, they were able to modify the appearance and behavior of Minecraft mobs to fit their vision.
 Students created everything from mimic monsters to their family dog.
-I can’t wait to see what they do with more time using the program.”*
+I can't wait to see what they do with more time using the program."*
 > **-- Beth Bachuss, Austin High School, Minecraft Education Partner**

 For fun, we enlisted several individuals of various skills to create contributions for the .mcaddon pack for Bedrock Edition, linked here below.
-The goal of the Minecraft Live 2022 pack is to celebrate and showcase how easy the Entity Wizard is to use and that it’s possible for anyone to be a creator and make your own mob!
+The goal of the Minecraft Live 2022 pack is to celebrate and showcase how easy the Entity Wizard is to use and that it's possible for anyone to be a creator and make your own mob!

 As a disclaimer, the mobs included in this pack are not indicative towards official Minecraft game design or of what may be added in the future.
 They were also created with intentional disparity in polish and imagined potential.